Dirar ibn al-Azwar: Further battles in Levant

-Battle of Yarmuk
+Battle of Yarmouk

 fifth day's deployment.
 Dhiraar's troops waiting on the far left to ambush routed Byzantine army.

-In the battle of Yarmouk, Dhiraar were placed on the left wing which commanded by Yazid ibn Abi Sufyan, leading his personal squadron among other dozen squadrons of the left wing.
-Dhiraar serving largely during this battle in the unit of elite cavalry which called the Mobile Guards, which specifically tasked to plugging the gaps between Muslim ranks to avoid enemy penetration.
-It is recorded that in one particular clash, as a rank of Muslims fell back at the Byzantine onslaught, Dhiraar then gathered together with Ikrimah ibn Abi Jahl, stood firm with 400 men holding the deserted line and successfully defending the Muslim position until the fleeing Muslim ranks returned to the battlefield and reinforced the position again.
-The circumstances were expounded on in Tabari's comprehensive history wherein Ikrimah is recorded as saying:
+In the battle of Yarmouk, Dhiraar was placed on the left wing commanded by Yazid ibn Abi Sufyan, leading his personal squadron among a dozen other squadrons on the left wing.
+During this battle, Dhiraar served largely in a unit of elite cavalry called the Mobile Guards, which was specifically tasked with plugging the gaps between Muslim ranks to avoid enemy penetration.
+It is recorded that in one particular clash, as a rank of Muslims fell back at the Byzantine onslaught, Dhiraar grouped together with Ikrimah ibn Abi Jahl, stood firm with 400 men holding the deserted line, and successfully defended the Muslim position until the fleeing Muslim ranks returned to the battlefield and reinforced the position again.
+The circumstances were expounded on in Al-Tabari's comprehensive history, wherein Ikrimah is recorded as saying:

 "Would I fight the Messenger of God in every place, yet flee from you today?!
 Who will take an oath (to fight) to the death?!"

-Al-Harith ibn Hisham and Diraar ibn Al-Azwar both swore an oath along with 400 of notable men and knights.
+Al-Harith ibn Hisham and Dhiraar ibn Al-Azwar both swore an oath along with 400 notable men and knights.
 They fought in front of Khalid's command tent until all of them were disabled by wounds.
-Many of them died after the clash due to heavy wounds including Ikrimah, Although some like Dhiraar were able to recover.
+Many of them, including Ikrimah, died after the clash due to heavy wounds, although some, like Dhiraar, were able to recover.

-In the final day of the battle, Dhiraar played a prominent role when Khalid assigned him to capture a bridge at Ayn al-Dhakar to safely cross the deep gorges of the ravines of Wadi-ur-Ruqqad with 500 soldiers at the night of the fifth day.
-He was then ordered by Khalid to set an ambush there to eliminate the Byzantine armies who had been routed and who intended to use this bridge as a way to withdraw.
+On the final day of the battle, Dhiraar played a prominent role when Khalid assigned him to capture a bridge at Ayn al-Dhakar to safely cross the deep gorges of the ravines of Wadi ar-Raqqad with 500 soldiers.
+He was then ordered by Khalid to set an ambush there to eliminate the Byzantine armies who had been routed and who intended to use this bridge to withdraw.
 The next day, Dhiraar moved with 500 mounted troops around the northern flank of the Byzantines and captured the bridge.
-The plan was successful as the Byzantines retreated onto this path, where Dhiraar had been waiting for them in Wadi ar-Raqqad Bridge.
-The Byzantines were surrounded from all sides now.
-Some fell into the deep ravines off the steep slopes, others tried to escape in the waters, only to be smashed on the rocks below and again others were killed in their flight.
+The plan was successful as the Byzantines retreated onto this path, where Dhiraar had been waiting for them at Wadi ar-Raqqad Bridge.
+The Byzantines were surrounded on all sides now.
+Some fell off into the deep ravines, others tried to escape into the water, only to be smashed on the rocks below, and still others were killed in their attempted escape.